Southeast Forestlands logoSoutheastForestlands

 • Serving Mississippi & Alabama Landowners

 Walthall County is family pine country.
-Most of the working timberland between Tylertown and the Bogue Chitto has been in the same families across two or three rotations, and most of the decisions I'm asked to help with start the same way: the previous generation planted it, the current generation needs to figure out what to do with it.
+Much of the working timberland between Tylertown and the Bogue Chitto has stayed in the same families across multiple rotations, and the useful conversations here often center on timing decisions — when to thin, when to harvest, when to replant — rather than on any single sale.

-• A walked cruise and basal-area check tells you whether the stand is in thinning territory or already past it
+A walked cruise and basal-area check is usually what settles whether the stand is still in thinning territory or has already moved past it.
+That check, done on the actual ground, tends to inform the schedule better than a general age-based assumption.

 About Walthall County, Mississippi for Timberland Owners

-Walthall County, Mississippi centers on Tylertown and sits in south Mississippi along the Louisiana line, between Pike County and the Bogue Chitto/Pearl River drainages.
+Walthall County, Mississippi centers on Tylertown and sits in south Mississippi along the Louisiana line, between Pike County and the Bogue Chitto and Pearl River drainages.
 Walthall County tracts are typically managed loblolly on rolling uplands, with hardwood drains feeding the Bogue Chitto and Magee's Creek and bottomland hardwood along the larger drainages.
-Pulpwood, CNS, and pine sawtimber move into the McComb, Bogalusa LA, Hammond LA, Columbia, and Brookhaven mill cluster — a deep buyer pool when a sale is properly exposed.
+Pulpwood, CNS, and pine sawtimber generally move into the McComb, Bogalusa LA, Hammond LA, Columbia, and Brookhaven mill cluster — a deeper buyer pool when a sale is properly exposed.

 Common questions